jacopofar/blocking-dialog-box/README.md

 ### Step 0 - install the plugin

+#### Recommended way:
+The plugin is in the Godot asset library and you can install it directly from the editor.
+Go to `AssetLib` and search for "blocking dialog boxes".
+You need only the *addons* folder.

+#### Direct manual install
-This repository works as a Godot project that you can use to run the demo.
+Otherwise, this repository works as a Godot project that you can use to run the demo.
 To only use the plugin in your game you need only the `addons/blocking_dialog_box` folder.
 Copy it inside your `addons` folder then enable the plugin under `Project -> project settings -> addons`

 ### Step 1 - insert the nodes in your project